tsawler/noble/readme.md

 # Noble

-A simple wrapper to make working with Go's implementation of argon2 much simpler.
+A simple wrapper to make working with Go's implementation of Argon2 (specifically Argon2id) much easier.

 ## Example